Monitor your networks using Azure network watcher - Training - Microsoft Learn

 - Pinpoint network misconfigurations leading to failed connections in your network.

-How Traffic Analytics works
+How Traffic Analytics Works

 Traffic analytics examines the raw NSG flow logs and captures reduced logs by aggregating common flows among the same source IP address, destination IP address, destination port, and protocol.
 For example, Host 1 (IP address: 10.10.10.10) communicating to Host 2 (IP address: 10.10.20.10), 100 times over a period of 1 hour using port (for example, 80) and protocol (for example, http).
 The reduced log has one entry, that Host 1 & Host 2 communicated 100 times over a period of 1 hour using port 80 and protocol HTTP, instead of having 100 entries.
 Reduced logs are enhanced with geography, security, and topology information, and then stored in a Log Analytics workspace.